Melzar/onion-architecture-boilerplate/README.md

 * Prepare FP version of architecture - separate repo
 * Introduce Graphql and integration with inversify-graphQL - separate repo
+* Introduce Unit of work pattern for handling transactions

 ### KNOWN ISSUES